-As a Government Owned Corporation we have a responsibility to our shareholders and the people of Queensland to do business legally, ethically and responsibly.
+As a Queensland Government Owned Corporation we have a responsibility to our shareholder to do business legally, ethically and responsibly.
 We are committed to achieving high standards of conduct and performance in everything we do.

 Our governance framework

 CS Energy was established in 1997 under the Government Owned Corporations Act 1993 (GOC Act).

 CS Energy is also a registered public company incorporated under, and subject to, the Corporations Act 2001 (Cth).

 Two Queensland Government Ministers (shareholding Ministers) hold shares in CS Energy on behalf of the people of Queensland:

 • The Hon.
 Jackie Trad MP, Deputy Premier, Treasurer, and Minister for Aboriginal and Torres Strait Islander Partnerships.

 • The Hon.
 Anthony Lynham MP, Minister for Natural Resources, Mines and Energy.